 How To Get Rid of Woodpeckers

 oodpeckers may be cute, but they make lots of noise and drill large, ugly holes in your wood siding.
 I moved into a house with cedar siding without realizing that the previous owner had done nothing to protect it from woodpeckers.
 I have learned from experience that you need to take care of woodpeckers as soon as they appear, before it becomes a habit for them.
 This means prevention.
+In practical terms, it means that you must continue to take precautions after they've been driven off, or they will eventually return.

 Shooting the little f*ckers is probably the most obvious way to get rid of them, but aside from being not very nice, it suffers from two practical disadvantages: one, it's illegal, and two, it creates even more holes in your wood siding, which rather defeats the purpose.
 Standing outside your house with a shotgun for hours at a time looking up at the roof is also a good way to get arrested in many areas.